Blog

 • Cluttered aisles and tripping hazards

-1. The property owner (landlord): responsible for the overall condition of the building, exterior, and common areas.
+1. The property owner (landlord), who may be responsible for the overall condition of the building and common areas

-3. Maintenance or cleaning contractors: if they were hired to handle spills, snow, or janitorial duties and failed to do so correctly.
+3. Maintenance or cleaning contractors, if they were responsible for upkeep and failed to address hazards

 How Premises Liability Works in New Jersey